vahidsamimi/EvonikServer-2.03/README.md

-#Classification
+# Classification

-In this example, we will classify mushrooms as being edible or poisonous depending on different features.
-Logistic regression, linear discriminant analysis and quadratic discriminant analysis will be used.
+In this example, I will classify mushrooms as being edible or poisonous depending on different features. keras will be used.

 The data set contains 8124 rows and the following features: